-Frederik Derksen, Chairperson
+Nancy Turner, Chairperson

 The mission of the department of Food Science and Human Nutrition is to advance human health through excellent teaching, research, and outreach programs in the disciplines of food science and human nutrition.
-Our faculty address contemporary issues related to global food safety, quality, food product development, and production as well as nutrition in the context of human health, chronic disease prevention, and food security.
+Our faculty address contemporary issues related to global food safety, quality, food product development, and production as well as nutrition in the context of human health, chronic disease prevention, food security, and dietetics.